 The environment that hosts the BlogIn services maintains multiple certifications for its data centers, including ISO 27001 compliance, PCI Certification, and SOC reports.
 For more information about their certification and compliance, please visit the AWS Security website and the AWS Compliance website.

 While we implement safeguards designed to protect your information, no security system is impenetrable, and due to the inherent nature of the Internet, we cannot guarantee that data, during transmission through the Internet or while stored on our systems or otherwise in our care, is absolutely safe from intrusion by others.

-We collect information globally and primarily use data hosting service providers in the United States to host the information we collect.
-We transfer, process and store your information outside of your country of residence, to wherever our third-party service providers or we operate for the purpose of providing you the Services.
+We collect information globally and primarily use data centers located in the European Union (EU) to host the information we collect.
+We transfer, process and store your information outside of your country of residence, for the purpose of providing you the Services.
 Whenever we transfer your information, we take steps to protect it.

 Email communication.
 You can control email messages that you receive from BlogIn or other users while using the Services by selecting the unsubscribe link in the email message that you receive, or by adjusting the email notifications preferences in your profile settings.
 We will also send you a link to these settings when you first sign up and in subsequent messages.
 If you opt out, we may still send you non-promotional messages, such as those about your account or our ongoing business relations.

 Profile information.
 You may at anytime correct, update, amend, or remove your Profile Information in your profile settings on the Services or by directing your query to your blog administrator.
 You or your blog administrator may be able to deactivate and remove your account from the Services.
 If you can deactivate your own account, you can most often do so in your profile settings.
 Otherwise, please contact your administrator.
 To deactivate an organization account, please contact the owner of your Internal Blog or BlogIn customer support.